alina-yanchuk02/news_classification_stigma/README.md

 ### 3. Classification

 The classification stage is organized in a Jupyter Notebook, with the relevant steps described in the same.
 The data file used is the file with the cleaned data returned in the Preprocessing step.
-For now, it has only 6 basic machine learning algorithms, their hyper-parameters tuning and evaluation metrics.
+For now, it has only 6 basic machine learning algorithms and 1 simple neural network, their hyper-parameters tuning (except CNN) and evaluation metrics.

    - Logistic Regression
    - Linear SVC